Chair of Innovation and Corporate Transformation –

 The Chair of Innovation and Corporate Transformation is committed to rigorous, interdisciplinary and relevant research in collaboration with business leaders.
 Our aim is to discover and share how companies can best adapt to changing environments and capitalize on new technologies, markets, and customers.

-Professor Ozcan is also the Founding Director of WHU Campus for Corporate Transformation, a forum dedicated to exploring the challenges and opportunities of corporate transformation.
+Professor Serden Ozcan is the Founding Director of the WHU Campus for Corporate Transformation, a forum dedicated to exploring the challenges and opportunities of corporate transformation.
 He is also the co-host of the Leading Corporate Transformation: The WHU Podcast, powered by PwC, featuring inspiring transformational leaders from renowned European companies.

 Our teaching programs include the WHU MBA, Kellogg-WHU Executive MBA and WHU Executive Education.
 Professor Ozcan is the Faculty Co-Director of the IESE WHU High-Performance Board Member Program.